ralphcomplido/accounting-app/docs/common-scenarios/adding-profile-fields.md

         ...
     ```

+3. Update fields for the first and last name to the `ToCreate` method.

+    ```csharp
+    public static ApplicationUser ToCreate(this RegisterRequestDto dto, bool twoFactorEnabled) {
+      var user = new ApplicationUser()
+      {
+        FirstName = dto.FirstName,
+        LastName = dto.LastName,
+      ...
+    ```

-3. Add fields for the first and last name to the `UpdateLoggedInUser` method.
+4. Add fields for the first and last name to the `UpdateLoggedInUser` method.

     ```csharp
     public static void UpdateLoggedInUser(this ApplicationUser user, UpdateProfileDto dto)